deepjavalibrary/djl-demo/lambda-model-serving/README.md

 ### Model loading
 DJL ModelZoo design allows you to deploy model in three ways:
-- bundle the model in .zip file
+- Bundle the model in .zip file
-- Load models from your model from your own model zoo
+- Load models from your own model zoo
-- Load models from S3 bucket, DJL support SageMaker trained model (.tar.gz) format.
+- Load models from S3 bucket.
+DJL supports SageMaker trained model (.tar.gz) format.

-In this demo, we are using DJL build-in MXNet model zoo.
+In this demo, we are using DJL built-in MXNet model zoo.
 By default, it uses `resnet-18` model.
 You can try different pre-trained model by passing `artifactId` parameter in the request:

 ```shell script